 We are a world-leader in Space Situational Awareness (SSA) through both our partnership with Lockheed Martin Space on a project named FireOPAL, for precise optical tracking of large-scale space debris, as well as the Murchison Widefield Array (MWA), capable of a range of applications including passive radar for Space Situational Awareness (SSA).

 Our space science and SSA-related capabilities include astrophysics, spacecraft engineering, optical tracking systems, radio astronomy engineering, GNSS navigation, positioning and timing, remote sensing and satellite research.
-Along with this, our related capabilities in data visualisation and simulation, supercomputing, provides Curtin a unique foundation to partner and develop a multi-sensor data fusion centre for simulation, modelling and ideating future solutions.
+Along with this, our related capabilities in data visualisation and simulation, supercomputing, provides Curtin with a unique foundation to partner and develop a multi-sensor data fusion centre for simulation, modelling and ideating future solutions.

 Related institutes and centres

 - ARC Centre of Excellence for All-sky Astrophysics